-View our Sieve Shaker Comparison Chart to compare test sieve capacity and particle size range.
+Click to enlarge or download the Sieve Shaker Comparison Table below to compare test sieve capacity, shaker agitation and particle size range.

 - Rotary rotate at an angle as multiple hammers tap against sieves to promote passage of near-size particles.
 Gilson’s Rotary and Silent Sifter® models, along with the Mary Ann® sifters offer the tapping action.
 Rotary lab sifters work well for mineral aggregates and other materials from No. 4 to No. 635 (4.75mm to 20μm).
 They are preferred by many state DOT’s.

-- Orbital mimic the motion of hand sieving and are an affordable choice for free-flowing materials.
+- Orbital actions mimic the motion of hand sieving and are a cost-effective choice to use with free-flowing materials.
 Particles are rolled around the mesh surface until they fall through an opening.
 These units work well with most materials ranging in size from No.4 (4.75mm) to No.200 (75μm) and come with a manual or digital timer.

 - Mikro Air Jet Sieve™ offer accuracy and reliable results for dry powders.
 These units use positive air pressure through a rotating slotted nozzle to gently fluidize samples in a single 200mm diameter sieve.
-Fines are collected in a canisterwith a vacuum system.
+Fines are collected in a canister with a vacuum system.
 This unit is best used for materials from No. 4 to No. 635 (4.75mm to 20μm).
 A Basic and Advanced model is available.

-- Gilson Wet-Vac® are completely self-contained wet-sieving particle sizing systems and are widely used in testing applications for coal and coke.
+- Gilson Wet-Vac® systems are self-contained, wet-sieving particle sizing units widely used in testing applications for coal and coke.
 Testing with these heavy-duty systems can closely simulate production conditions.
-Water tanks, pumps, and spray-heads are built-in to these vibratory shakers and fines are collected in filter paper assemblies.
+Water tanks, pumps, and spray-heads are built-in to the vibratory shakers and fines are collected in filter paper assemblies.
 Select from models that accommodate 8 or 12in sieves, or 8 and 12in sieve sizes.